jyotisham/jyotisha/README.md

 ## Intro
 A package to do various panchaanga (traditional vedic astronomical / astrological) calculations, produce calendars.

+For a survey of similar software, see [here](https://sanskrit-coders.github.io/astronomy/).

+### Accuracy status
+It is very important to note that this is an *approximate* panchangam, automatically generated, without the careful oversight of learned scholars who have the depth of knowledge to resolve the exact dates for occurrences of different festivals.
+The best use of this panchangam is as an approximate guide (95% of the events are also probably spot on) — when in doubt, consult only your own panchangam!

+Kartik has primarily restricted my example testing to Chennai, Mumbai, London and Palo Alto.
+Please let me know of any bugs or errors that you encounter by raising an issue and I’ll do my best to fix them.

 ## For users
-For detailed examples and help, please see individual module files in this package.
+For detailed examples and help, please see individual module files - especially test files in this package.

 ### Installation or upgrade:
 - Install the pyswisseph library specially as described below.